ItachiPM/TestGenerator-back-nestJS/README.md

 # Test Generator API Backend
 This project was create to help people to study.
 It is also good to make a simple quiz for fun.

-This app was rewrite with https://github.com/ItachiPM/TestGenerator-back but not work in 100% like that (this one is improved)
+This app was rewrite with https://github.com/ItachiPM/TestGenerator-back but not work in 100% like that (this one is improved), it is not compatibile with TestGenerator-Front

 ## Table of Contents
 * [General Info](#general-information)